istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 ### API Server Access

-The API Server in the remote config cluster must be accessible to the external control plane cluster.
+The API Server in the remote cluster must be accessible to the external control plane cluster.
 Many cloud providers make API Servers publicly accessible via network load balancers (NLBs).
 If the API Server is not directly accessible, you will have to modify the installation procedure to enable access.
 For example, the